Parnni/Projects/Mechanical Engineering/Mechanical Vibrations using RK method/Readme.md

 The project focuses on solving SDOF vibration equation with no external force using
 1. Euler's Method.
 2. Runge-Kutta's method.<br>
-We will learn the reason why we used Runge-Kutta's Method.

 ## Motivation
 I was trying to solve some Engineering problems using Numerical Methods and there I came across Euler's Method of Integration.